sagi21805/Learning-Stuff/Virtualization/vSAN Planning and Deployment.md

 Use this formula to determine the raw capacity of a vSAN datastore.
 $(NumberOfDiskGroups * AvarageSizeOfGroups) - vSANOverhead$
 ## Failure to Tolerate
-When you plan the capacity of the vSAN datastore, not including the number of virtual machines and the size of their $VMDK$ Files
+When you plan the capacity of the vSAN datastore, not including the number of virtual machines and the size of their $VMDK$ Files, you must consider **Failures To Tolerate** of the virtual machine storage policies for the cluster.
+The **Failures to Tolerate** has an important role when you plan and size storage capacity for vSAN.
+Based on the availability requirement of a virtual machine, the setting might result in doubled consumption or more, compared with the consumption of a virtual machine and its individual device.
+Example for this is using RAID